Get your

 The national currency of Peru is the Peruvian sol (currency code PEN, and symbol S/).
 It replaced the Peruvian nuevo sol (nuevos soles).

-Where’s the best place to buy Peruvian soles?
+Where is the best place to get Peruvian soles?

-Manor FX is the best place to buy Peruvian sol currency
+Manor FX is the best place to buy Peruvian sol travel money

 Why not have your PEN delivered to your doorstep for the utmost convenience?